AdielHernandez/SiteHealthChecker/README.md

 fetch(session, url, user, password): Asynchronously fetches a URL with basic authentication, handling retries and printing status messages for various HTTP response codes and errors.

 get_tasks(session, urls, base_url, user, password): Creates a list of asynchronous tasks for each URL path, combining the base URL with each path.

+clean_data(raw_data): Convert all collected data into a CSV file for easier viewing and comprehension by the user.

 main(file_path, base_url, user, password): Loads URLs, creates a session with a connection pool, and gathers the asynchronous tasks for execution.